lkesteloot/unsong/unsong.md

 “IT IS A GOOD PLAN.”

 Sohu nodded.
 “Okay.
 Fair.
 Waiting for him to come in and solve every problem has always worked in the past.
-But…[i]still[/i]!
+But... [i]still[/i]!
 What about you?
-Shouldn’t you…can’t you at least try to help?”
+Shouldn’t you... can’t you at least try to help?”

 “I RUN CONTINENTAL DRIFT, AND GUIDE THE BUTTERFLY MIGRATION, AND KEEP ICEBERGS IN THE RIGHT PLACE, AND PREVENT PEOPLE FROM BOILING GOATS IN THEIR MOTHERS’ MILK.
 IT IS DIFFICULT AND I AM GOOD AT IT AND IT ALLOWS THE WORLD TO ENDURE THAT MUCH LONGER.
 I WILL NOT BEAT MYSELF UP OVER FAILING TO DO THE IMPOSSIBLE.”